fanzou99/FastHR/README.md

 FastHR
 ======

-FastHR is a Python function that efficiently and accurately calculates hardness ratios for X-ray sources using a Bayesian approach.
+FastHR is a Python tool that efficiently estimates hardness ratios for X-ray sources using a Bayesian approach.

 Install
 -------